2000 Summer Olympics torch relay: Route

 The Flame was lit during a ceremony in Olympia, as has been tradition at all the Summer Games since those in 1936.
 The Flame is initiated by using a parabolic mirror that concentrates the sun's rays.
 However, due to some cloud cover on the day of the ceremony, there was insufficient sunlight to create the required level of heat.
 A backup, lit on the previous day during rehearsals, was used instead.
 The remainder of the ceremony could then take place.

 The relay always begins in Greece and travels from Olympia to Athens and the Panathenaic Stadium.
 The Hellenic Olympic Committee arranged for the torch to be taken to several Greek islands, a first in the history of Olympic relays.
 The torch arrived in Athens on 20 May, after which it began a tour of Oceania.
 The Flame was flown firstly to Guam, before moving to Palau, Micronesia, Nauru, the Solomon Islands, Papua New Guinea, Vanuatu, Samoa, American Samoa, the Cook Islands, Tonga, and New Zealand.
 The relay had been scheduled to visit Fiji, but the country was omitted due to ongoing government instability at that time.

 After the island tour the Flame arrived in Australia on 8 June.
 The relay was an extensive journey around the country, involving 11,000 torch-bearers and a variety of modes of transport.
 On 27 June the Flame was taken underwater, a first in the history of torch relays.
 Marine biologist Wendy Craig Duncan carried a special version of the torch for a three-minute trip around Agincourt Reef, a section of the Great Barrier Reef popular with divers.
 The torch was modified to carry a specially designed flare that would burn at 2,000 degrees Celsius underwater while remaining as aesthetically similar to the normal flame as possible.
+Shanthie De Mel, the first Sinhalese woman to carry the Olympic Flame, did the Torch run on day 33, July 30th on Ferntree Gully Road Mulgrave, Victoria, as Torch bearer 204.